hubri-system/hubris-wiki/content/Character Options/Classes/Barbarian/Berserker/Reckless Attack II.md

   - combat/damage
   - offense
 ---

-When you hit with an attack, you can deal an extra point of hit point damage.
+When you hit with an [[Attacking#Attacks|Attack]], you can deal an extra point of [[Health & Stamina#Hit Points [HP]|Hit Point]] damage.
 If you do, all attacks against you deal an additional point of damage until the end of your next turn.